section-engineering-education/engineering-education/articles/robotic-process-automation-use-cases-in-the-healthcare-industry/index.md

 Robotic process automation (RPA) is a technology that automates business operations based on the concept of artificial intelligence (AI) workers or [software robots](https://www.helpsystems.com/blog/best-software-robots-for-business).
-RPA software mimics the virtual human worker and performs activities and tasks which are repetitive in nature.
+RPA software mimics the virtual human worker and performs activities and tasks which are repetitive.
 This reduces the involvement of humans in the process, improves efficiency, reduces costs, and saves time.

 Organizations in the healthcare industry are using RPA in patients&#39; scheduling, insurance claims management, improvement of healthcare cycle, and provision of optimal care, as discussed in this article.